SalomePlatform/.github/profile/README.md

 - Switch to the *develop* branch using the command `git checkout -b develop`
 - Make the necessary modifications to the source code files.
 - After completing the changes (we highly recommend testing them locally),  [add -> commit -> push](https://docs.github.com/en/repositories/working-with-files/managing-files/adding-a-file-to-a-repository) the changes to your forked *shaper* repository.
-- Visit the *shaper* repository on [SalomePlatform](https://github.com/SalomePlatform) GitHub page and create a pull-request - Learn how to create a pull request [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
+- Visit the *shaper* repository on [SalomePlatform](https://github.com/SalomePlatform) GitHub page and create a pull-request.
+Learn how to create a pull request [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
 	- The pull request will trigger a series of CI tests to ensure SALOME compiles and remains stable.
 	- A SALOME expert will be assigned as a [Reviewer](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews) for your pull request.
 	- Expect communication with the reviewer regarding code edits, understanding the proposed changes, possible modifications, etc.